vb-consulting/Norm.net/Documentation/fundamentals/read-mappings.md

 }
 ```

-This makes a bit easier to build a dictionary from example above:
+This makes it a bit easier to build a dictionary from the example above:

 ```csharp
 var dict = connection